lukesherwood/volunteerboard/TOTO.md

 **TODO:**
+add name to user form
 can import old database?
-check views logic is sensical ie can be read to know what its doing use .present or .blank?
-**extras for later**
-register organisation at same time as log in?
+check views logic is sensical ie can be read to know what its doing use .present or .blank? update logic so job location can be inherited from new event form **extras for later** register organisation at same time as log in?